Common early traits of ASD & ADHD Diagnosis

 • Repeating the same phrases

-ADHD has 3 subtypes: hyperactivity/Impulsive, Inattentive and Combined.
-The symptoms will look different between the 3 types and can also look different between the sexes.
+ADHD has 3 subtypes: hyperactive/impulsive, inattentive and combined.
+Symptoms can look different across the 3 types and may also look different between children.

 • Difficulty listening and paying attention across home and school

-• Disruptive and struggles to wait their turn and may often blurt out answers
+• Disruptive behaviour, struggling to wait their turn, and blurting out answers

-• Issues with memory: forgetful, losing items and misplacing things
+• Issues with memory, such as forgetting, losing items and misplacing things

 • Careless mistakes

-• Difficulty sustaining attention during play or in tasks they don’t enjoy
+• Difficulty sustaining attention during play or tasks they do not enjoy

-• Struggles to follow through on instructions or complete homework/tasks
+• Struggling to follow through on instructions or complete homework and tasks

-• Restless (could look like not being able to stay seated or climbing when an inappropriate time)
+• Restlessness, such as not being able to stay seated or climbing at inappropriate times

-• Interrupts and intrudes on others’ space and conversations
+• Interrupting or intruding on other people’s space and conversations

-What to do once you have noticed your child meets some of the symptoms:
+What to do once you have noticed your child shows some of these symptoms

 Why is an assessment needed?

-The purpose of assessments is to identify how your child’s brain is functioning.
-It can help identify and define their cognitive strengths and weaknesses and give you as a parent, the school as well as your child more insight into their symptoms and why they are manifesting. and It will also help a clinician begin to develop and outline a plan to not only support your child but help them remove the barriers that stop them from unlocking their emotional and cognitive potential.
+The purpose of an assessment is to identify how your child’s brain is functioning.
+It can help identify and define cognitive strengths and weaknesses and give you, your child and their school more insight into their symptoms and why they are showing up.

 Who should I go to once I’ve noticed these symptoms?

-A psychiatrist, psychologist and paediatrician can assess and diagnose both ADHD and ASD.
-However, a psychologist will not only diagnose but provide you with a detailed recommendation plan for support, and the next steps for home, school and other potential services to help with intervention.
-A psychologist can also support a school in developing any learning plans that will be utilised and developed as part of the support for the child once they have been assessed.
+A psychiatrist, psychologist or paediatrician can assess and diagnose both ADHD and ASD.
+A psychologist can also provide a detailed recommendation plan for support and next steps for home, school and other services that may help with intervention.
+They may also support a school to develop learning plans for the child after assessment.